earthly/website/blog/_posts/2021-06-16-git-branching.md

 >
 > If your team is doing continuous delivery of software, I would suggest to adopt a much simpler workflow (like GitHub flow) instead of trying to shoehorn git-flow into your team.
 >
-> Vincent Driessen Gitflow Creator
+> GitFlow Creator Vincent Driessen

 The closer you can stay to trunk-based or mainline development, the less overhead you will have and the smaller the batches you'll be able to release.